AISKhalil/AStra/README.md

 >    read depth(RD)-median, RD-median/CNR, total counts of NGS reads, and anueploidy spectrum (percentages of genome->
 >    segments per CN-state).

 >    **b.
-Chromosomal aneuploidy:** a narrowPeak BED format file of the approximated segmental anueploidy of the
+Chromosomal aneuploidy:** a narrowPeak BED format file of the approximated segmental aneuploidy of the
 >    complete genome for UCSC Genome Browser.

 >    **c.
 Aneuploidy profile:** a figure of the RD signal of the genome after setting the CN reference.